Harry and Meghan ‘excluded from Archie’s godfather’s wedding’ amid royal racism row

 “He wishes they could put their heads together and patch things up, but realises it’s unlikely to happen before the wedding.
 He wanted to avoid anything overshadowing the day, especially for Olivia, and doesn’t want any awkwardness.”

-On Saturday night, a spokesman for the Duke of Westminster said: “We are not in a position to comment on the guest list.”
+On Saturday night, a spokesperson for the Duke of Westminster said: “We are not in a position to comment on the guest list.”

 The Duke of Westminster became engaged to Ms Henson earlier this year.